dankelley/sextant/README.md

 As illustrated above, you can find the height *H* of a tree on flat ground, by pacing off a distance *L* from it’s trunk, and then finding the angle *θ* to the top.
 The height, in paces, is then given by *L*tan *θ*.
-(To convert to meters or some other unit, just take some paces on a sidewalk marking start and end spot by scratching with chalk or a stone, and then determine your pace length.)
+(To convert to meters or some other unit, count off some paces on a sidewalk, asking a friend to mark the start and end spots by scratching with chalk or a stone.
+Then measure the distance with a ruler or other measuring device.)
 If you don’t have a calculator handy, you may use the table in the Appendix to get the tan *θ*, and then multiply by hand to a couple of digits.

 # References